 The Bottom Line

-Home value estimator tools are a more reliable and current way to determine the value of your investment property.
+Home value estimator tools are a reliable and current way to determine the fair market value of your investment property.
 The tools listed in this article cover a variety of niches within the real estate sector and can help you make better investment decisions.

-At the same time, it’s useful to know what factors these tools take into consideration when estimating home value.
+At the same time, it’s useful to know what factors these tools take into consideration when providing a home value estimate.
 Many of these factors will always be influential in setting asking prices, such as the location and size of the property.

 On the other hand, some of these factors have only become prominent in the past few years.
 It pays to stay ahead of the trends, and you should not shy away from using more than one of the tools above when evaluating a property.